It’s All About That … Face

 Here are a few of our favorites; some new, some iconic:

-- Pencil-Thin Moustache.
+- Pencil-Thin Mustache.
 A super-thin strip of hair that outlines the upper lip.
 A certain modern-day crooner even wrote a song about it.
 And nobody wears one better than oddball movie directors and private eyes.
 Very mysterious.

 - Short-Boxed Beard.
 It’s a full-beard with neatly trimmed lines.
 Quite appropriate for almost any work setting.
 Many of the many Ryan’s in Hollywood look good in one.
 Could be a Ryan requirement.

 - The Balbo.
-A beard without sideburns, and a trimmed, floating moustache.
+A beard without sideburns, and a trimmed, floating mustache.
 Good for bolstering a narrow chin.
 A surprising number of men who have starred as super heroes have been known to sport one.